dougeby/IntuneDocs/intune/device-restrictions-configure.md

 7. When you're done, go back to the **Create profile** page, and select **Create**.

 The profile is created and appears on the profiles list page.

-To assign this profile to groups, see [assign device profiles](device-profile-assign.md).
+## Next step

+After the profile is created, it's ready to be assigned.
+See [assign device profiles](device-profile-assign.md) for the steps.

 <!--  Removing image as part of design review; retaining source until we known the disposition.